rackerlabs/scantron/README.md

 #### Update Console Ansible Variables

-Edit any variables in these files before running playbook:
+Edit any variables in `ansible-playbooks/group_vars/all` before running playbook.
+Note the time zone variables:

-* `ansible-playbooks/group_vars/all`
+* `timezone_server` - Set this to be the timezone you want the server to be in, usually UTC.
+* `timezone_django` - Set this to be your local timezone.
+It makes dealing with dates, times, and scheduling easier.

 If you plan on utilizing the same API key across all engines (not recommended, but easier for automated deployments), change `utilize_static_api_token_across_engines` to `True`.
 This prevents you from having to log into each engine and update `engine_config.json` with the corresponding API key.
 The `group_vars/static_api_key` will be created by the